pofulu/sparkar-particle/README.md

 # Particle

 A wrapped emitter function to replace `ParticleTool`.
+This module depends on [`PFTween`](https://bitbucket.org/rumu-inno/sparkar-pftween/src/master/).